mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Ephemeral_post_for_PM_disabled.md

 2. Navigate to MM and open threads from the LHS.
 3. Open any desired thread from the `Followed threads` list and run the slash command `/zoom settings` and select `Ask` to use `Use your Personal Meeting ID` on MM.
 4. Create a new meeting in the desired channel or DM/GM by running the slash command `/zoom start <meeting topic>` on MM.
-5. Select `Personal Meeting ID` option in the slack attachment in the desired channel or DM/GM or DM/GM on MM.
+5. Select `Personal Meeting ID` option in the message attachment in the desired channel or DM/GM or DM/GM on MM.

 **Expected**

-The user should get an ephemeral message after selecting `Personal Meeting ID` that the meeting created is having a `Unique Meeting ID` and to use personal meeting ID they should enable `Personal Meeting ID` in the Zoom setting and below should be the slack attachment to join the new meeting created with `Unique Meeting ID` in the desired thread on MM.
+The user should get an ephemeral message after selecting `Personal Meeting ID` that the meeting created is having a `Unique Meeting ID` and to use personal meeting ID they should enable `Personal Meeting ID` in the Zoom setting and below should be the message attachment to join the new meeting created with `Unique Meeting ID` in the desired thread on MM.